CollinHeist/TitleCardMaker/docs/blueprints.md

     This documentation is actively being developed.

-_Blueprints_ can be viewed as Templates on :material-needle: steroids.
+_Blueprints_ can be viewed as amped-up Templates.
 These are ready-made collections of cards configurations that apply to a single Series.
-Blueprints allow for importing a pre-made customization for a Series, including any applicable Named Fonts, Templates, Series options, _and_ Episode-specific overrides.
+Blueprints allow for importing a pre-made customization for a Series, including any associated Named Fonts, Templates, Series options, Episode-specific overrides, and custom source files.

 ??? example "Example"